 - Stop eating and drinking eight hours before the procedure starts.

-- The doctor will tell the patient to take regular medicines and will tell them to sip enough water to swallow the pills.
+- The doctor will tell the patient to take regular medicines and to sip enough water to swallow the pills.

 - A transesophageal echocardiogram is done to check for a blood clot in the heart before cardioversion.
 This blood clot can be broken free by cardioversion, which can be life-threatening.